-Stay two nights this summer and your third night is free.Details »
+Stay three nights and your fourth night is on us!Details »

 Schweitzer’s 2900 acres of inbounds terrain is the biggest in Idaho and Washington.
 What’s even more impressive is the access to limitless sidecountry and backcountry terrain.
 The Selkirk Mountains span the northern portion of the Idaho Panhandle, eastern Washington, and southeastern British Columbia for over 200 miles.
 Schweitzer maintains an open gate policy for access to out-of-bounds terrain and the rest of the Selkirk Mountains.
 The variety of the out-of-bounds terrain is amazing.
 Whether enthusiasts are looking to step into the sidecountry and ride back in bounds at the bottom of their run or spend the whole day on a backcountry adventure, the surrounding mountains offer unlimited options for the backcountry enthusiast.
 Schweitzer Mountain Resort, the gateway to the Selkirks.